 To ensure the best quality for your freshly harvested buds, you must prepare your buds with a process known as curing.
 If you want to learn how to harvest properly, dry, and cure your cannabis, check out this guide.
 If you can’t wait a few days/weeks, we have some options for you.

 If you’re fortunate to have fresh-off-the-plant bud, you will know that the fresher your bag, the harder it is to smoke.
-Marijuana needs a good amount of time to dry itself out, but we get it, you don’t get a fresh bag of pot just to look at it.
+Your weed needs a reasonable amount of time to dry itself out, but we get it; you don’t get a fresh bag of pot just to look at it.

 Here are some tried and true methods to quick-dry your cannabis to make them smokeable.
-Some of these methods are better than others, but in some way or another, cannabis users have satisfyingly passed their methods.
+Some of these methods are better than others, but cannabis users have satisfyingly passed their methods in some way or another.
 Let’s take a look:

 If you don’t want to dry it at all, you can to smoke fresh weed with a vaporizer.
 The vaporizer bypasses the plant matter anyway to burn only the cannabinoids in your plant.
 The downside of vaporizers is that it usually costs a lot for a good one.
 We have put together a solid list of good dry herb vaporizers.

 This is probably the quickest way to get your weed dried, BUT, you are quite possibly activating your THC (decarboxylation) – and storing decarboxylated weed for a long time is not recommended.

 Usually, if you are decarboxylating using heat, such as in an oven, you should use the weed pretty much straight away.
 Once THCA has converted to THC, it starts converting to CBN – so if you decarboxylate your weed then store it for long periods, you may find potency has gone down by a lot.
 On top of this, subjecting your cannabis to high temperatures in the oven can cause a rapid loss of terpenes, which will make your weed less tasty.

 Microwave Steam Method